 - It is illegal to fin sharks in Australian & New Zealand waters but there are no shark fin regulations.
 Addditional pressure has closed a loophole in New Zealand that allowed sharks to be landed with fins detached.
 A petition has been started to implement a fin trade ban in Australia.
 As a nation with diverse shark populations, many divers and with a large Asian population, efforts should be supported here.

 The EU has proposed a ban to close the loophole of landing sharks with fins detached.
 This practice makes it difficult to manage the fishery and the fin market, provides incentive to the fin trade and allows more sharks to be killed than are accounted for.
 If considered one nation the EU would be the largest shark fin trader and shark fishing nation in the world, lead largely by Spain.

 - Malaysia (Current Campaign for Shark Sanctuary)

 - Singapore A bill has been introduced in Singapore to ban the sale of shark fins, the first on the continent.

 No Asian nation has banned the sale of shark fin.
 The major consumers, Hong Kong and China must be reached to limit the demand and reduce the practice of shark finning.
 Trade through Hong Kong has been reduced by as much as 20% with some reports at 50% thanks to advocacy, regulations passed in HK and China banning government members from consuming shark fin soup and a general awareness.

 Shark Stewards is forming an International Shark Coalition to join, develop and support sister organizations in Asia to raise awareness and protect sharks.

 There has not been a shark fin movement on the Indian continent.
 In general the entire shark is consumed, including endangered Whale Sharks.
 Efforts towards better shark fisheries management would be effective here.

-No known shark fin movement.
-South Africa has a law against finning.
+No known organized shark fin movement.
+South Africa has a law against shark finning.